Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Discussion

 \section{Discussion}

 EMRIs are distinctive binary systems that have drawn considerable attention in GW astronomy due to their exceptional potential to probe the strong-field regime of gravity and test alternative theories beyond GR, particularly through future space-based detectors.
 Within this context, the possibility of detecting signatures of extra dimensions via GW observations has been an active area of research.
-Previous studies-such as \cite{Rahman:2022fay, Zi:2024dpi, Kumar:2025njz}-have explored EMRI dynamics assuming circular and eccentric orbits, typically employing the standard Teukolsky formalism originally developed within the GR framework.
-However, these approaches inherently omit potential deviations introduced by theories beyond GR.
-In contrast, the present study adopts the MTE framework for a $tr$-symmetric spactime, which incorporates corrections to the Teukolsky potential arising from non-Ricci flatness of the braneworld geometry.
-Such a formalism not only has the ability to capture the full theoretical contributions beyond GR but also allows for a more accurate modeling of EMRI waveforms.
+Previous studies, such as \cite{Rahman:2022fay, Zi:2024dpi, Kumar:2025njz}, have explored EMRI dynamics assuming circular and eccentric orbits, typically employing the DF-Teukolsky equation that carries the same mathematical form as originally developed within the Ricci-flat vacuum GR framework.
+In other words, within the \textit{DF approximation}, we neglect the perturbation of the projected electric Weyl tensor, i.e., $\delta E_{\mu\nu}=0$, motivated by the assumption that the bulk backreaction effects on the brane are negligible, a valid low-energy approximation \cite{Kanno:2002ia} which can also be equivalently understood as a small-charge approximation from the perspective of 4D effective metric (braneworld metric) on the brane about which we are ultimately studying the perturbations, where the influence of the extra dimension enters only through the static tidal charge, sitting in the metric function $\Delta (r)$.
+Since the bound originates from a leading-order approximation, its magnitude is expected to remain largely unchanged, although the observables will gain precision as additional physics coming from $\delta E_{\mu\nu}$ contributions is included.
+This article explores this aspect within the MTE framework.
+In this paper, we adopt the MTE framework for a $tr$-symmetric spacetime, which incorporates corrections to the Teukolsky potential arising from non-Ricci-flatness of the braneworld geometry, by relaxing the DF approximation.
+In such a symmetry, the NP tetrad and scalars simplify, many Ricci source terms vanish, gauge freedom can be effectively applied, and decoupled perturbation equations survive.
+Motivated by the systematic perturbative approach of \cite{Li:2022pcy, Guo:2023wtx, Guo:2024bqe}, our setup not only allows a robust cross-check of our previous results but also provides a next step for extending the analysis beyond GR, which will pave the way for more accurate and precise modeling of EMRI waveforms in non-GR spacetimes.